stwawbewwy/awesomewm/README.md

 **Audio Server**: Pipewire

 ## Whoa!
 Hold on there buckaroo!
 You may have noticed that I have a "autorun.sh" mentioned in my awesomewm config file.
 Edit it as you see fit.
 I use it instead of awful.spawn to make it easier for me to manage it.
+Also if the logout popup menu does not work, that's cause it requires [awesome buttons](https://github.com/streetturtle/awesome-buttons.git).
+Clone it under ~/.config/awesome!